HelpMe-Pls/portfolio/README.md

 npm start
 ```
 Open http://localhost:3060 to view it in the browser.

+# Planned development
+- Add more songs.
+- Add the song's control panel (pause/stop, volume, skipping back and forth) and short keys bindings to show/hide it.
+- Add light theme.
+- Update `sass` to be compatible with the latest `node` version.

 # Contributing
 Pull requests are most welcome.
 For breaking changes suggestion, please open an issue first to discuss what you would like to change/improve.